gbabula/vimfiles/README.md

 ### FCheat

 Within Vim type `:h fcheat` to view key and leader bindings for the F/ configuration

-### Turn Caps Lock Into The Control Key

-The control key is in an awkward position and the caps lock key is basically useless.
-It's right there in the home row, so you might as well put it to good use.

-1. Open up System Preferences
-- Select `Keyboard`
-- Select `Modifier Keys`
-- From the drop down, select `^ Control` under the `Caps Lock` setting
-- In the `Select Keyboard` drop down, you'll want to set it for both internal and external keyboards

-### Alias MacVim

-1. Launch [MacVim][macvim] from Terminal by typing `mvim` and hitting enter
-- Right click the logo in your dock and select `Options > Show in Finder`
-- Create an alias of `MacVim.app` and drop it in the `/Applications/` directory (this will allow it to be found by Spotlight)
-- Optionally choose to keep the icon in your dock `Options > Keep in Dock`

-### Alias MacVim's install of Vim For Terminal

-Fire up your `.bashrc`, `.zshrc` or wherever your aliases are and add the following:

-    alias vim='/usr/local/Cellar/macvim/v7.3-53/MacVim.app/Contents/MacOS/Vim'

-Your path may be different depending on the latest version from [homebrew][homebrew].

-Once you point the alias to [MacVim's][macvim] Vim executable, you should be able to run plug-ins and crap that depend on ruby, python and so on.
-While you won't get all the niceties of the gui app, you'll at least have a similar install for your Terminal as what's in [MacVim][macvim].

 ### Mouse Support For Terminal